nellatuulikki/semantic_tree_generator_tira/documentation/project_definition.md

 The tree will be stored as binary tree (implemented as a class?), and/or utilizing Python hash table data structures like set and dict.

 ## Input and output
 The user will give an input string which consist of atomic propositions, connectives (¬, ∧, ∨, →, ↔) and brackets  for identification of subformulas.
-Usage of other symbols are invalid.The output is printed as binary tree.
+Usage of other symbols are invalid.
+The output is printed as binary tree.

 ## Source
 - https://mysite.science.uottawa.ca/phofstra//MAT1348/TruthTrees.pdf